classth296-pixel/RAG-Based-Document-Q-A-Chatbot/README.md

-# 📚 Semester Textbook Chatbot
+# 📚 Semester Textbook Chatbot/RAG-Based Document Q&A Chatbot

 A RAG (Retrieval-Augmented Generation) chatbot that answers questions using your own textbook PDFs.
 Built with LangChain + ChromaDB + Groq (Llama 3.3 70B, free tier).